 Population Behavioral Health-Trauma Psychology Post-Doctoral Fellowship

-The ideal candidate will have experience working in medical settings with underserved patient populations who have experienced trauma.
-Experience or interest in treatment of women during the perinatal period (pregnancy through postpartum) is desired.
-Qualified candidates will also have a strong research background and some publications, be knowledgeable in advanced statistics, and will be interested in establishing a career as a scientist-practitioner.
+The ideal candidate will have experience working with underserved adult patient populations who have experienced trauma.
+Experience or interest in evidence-based trauma treatments is desired.
+Qualified candidates will also have a strong research background and some publications, and will be interested in establishing a career as a scientist-practitioner.
 Qualified candidates must have an APA approved doctorate in Clinical or Counseling Psychology.
-The deadline for applications is Monday, January 7, 2019.

 For a complete application, please send a cover letter, CV and two letters of recommendation to: